 At that point I went on-line and realized that this is now the norm for Sears and that the extended warranty provided very poor service in the event the appliance malfunctioned.
 The next day I went to our local store (McDonald's Furniture and Appliances in Meaford, ON).
 I was able to buy an equivalent stove for $100 cheaper, Extended Warranty for about $110 cheaper (service would be by local repair shop), delivery was $30 versus $79 for Sears and they would haul away our old appliance free of charge.
 They suggested I might like to extend a small tip to the delivery person if I chose.

 Best yet - I was told I could have it delivered in the morning if I ordered by 5:00 p.m. today.
 Sears are losing one customer at time but multiply that by thousands over the year and it is easy to see where this company is heading.

 This reviewer shared experience about order processing issue and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Sears.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Sears.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.